Posted May 15, 2020 | Written by Patrick Smith

 Addiction psychiatrist Sarah Andrews, M.D., who manages the inpatient substance abuse units in the Department of Psychiatry at The Johns Hopkins Hospital, says that some of the strict regulations around distributing methadone to patients fighting addiction to opioids have been relaxed during the pandemic.

 Treatment centers typically dispense the drug, which suppresses the urge to use heroin and other opioids, one dose at a time.
-But to encourage social distancing during the COVID-19 pandemic, federal regulators have loosened restrictions so that patients with a methadone prescription may now take home multiple doses for future use.
+But to encourage physical distancing during the COVID-19 pandemic, federal regulators have loosened restrictions so that patients with a methadone prescription may now take home multiple doses for future use.

 Andrews explains that, while the hospital continues to treat some patients on the inpatient unit, others are hesitant to come to the hospital for detoxification and acute management of their substance abuse during the pandemic.